moqueries/cli/docs/anatomy/README.md

 Understanding the inner workings of a mock is not the highest priority for most developers.
 But since these mocks are quite a bit different internally, some extra details of the internals won't hurt.

-Before we begin zooming into the inner workings of a lock-free mock, to make the journey complete, we first need to zoom out one step &mdash; to first take a look at the whole scene.
+Before we begin zooming into the inner workings, to make the journey complete, we first need to zoom out one step &mdash; to first take a look at the whole scene.
 [As described in the top-level docs](../../README.md#working-with-multiple-mocks):
 > A `Scene` is a collection of mocks, and it allows you to perform actions on all the mocks with a single call.

 So our first diagram is the big picture.
 We see several mocks all working together in the context of a test.
 The test can use the `Scene` to manipulate all of mocks at once.